raffiavakian/internship-challenge/README.md

 ### 5. Submission
 - Provide the public link to your uploaded CV for review.
-- If you used Terraform, also provide the link to your Terraform repository.
+- If you used Terraform, also provide the link to your Github repository.
-- Here is the email adress to use `dl-interns-23-24@teliacompanyspace.onmicrosoft.com`
+- Use this email address to submit your answers `dl-interns-23-24@teliacompanyspace.onmicrosoft.com`

 ## Notes
 - Ensure you're familiar with AWS's free tier limits to avoid any unexpected charges.